Hexive-UN-03/herder/README.md

 A Shiny app for subsetting and visualizing large joint-called VCFs against a sample metadata sheet.

-Point it at a VCF, a metadata CSV and (optionally) a reference GTF, and you get:
+Provide a VCF, a metadata CSV and (optionally) a reference GTF, and you get:

 - **Subset selection** — filter your cohort interactively by breed, sex and age.
 Free-text breed and sex spellings are collapsed automatically, and age is inferred from sex terms